emintz/ArduinoLib/RTOSAid/README.md

   WiFi, and other external communication are also out of bounds, as are Arduino I/O APIs.
 * **Do not block, ever.** `vTaskDelay()`, `delay()`, and `delayMicroseconds()` and the like are incompatible with interrupt handling.
-Don't even think about invoking them.
+Don't even consider invoking them.
 * Consider encapsulating each interrupt handler in its own process.
   That way, the handler can wait for notifications, and all the ISR